 The titanium design retained strength when heated - but changed dimensions.
 At cruising speed, the A-12 and SR-71 lengthened by several inches.
 This problem was taken into account during the design and provided for special gaps in the casing, internal structures and even in the fuel system.
 As a result, fuel literally oozed from the plane on the ground, but after acceleration the leak stopped.
 Also, part of the casing was made of corrugated sheets.

-On aircraft A-12 and SR-71 used unique hybrid engines of the JT11D / J58 family from Pratt & Whitney.
-Their design combined turbojet and ramjet engines with the possibility of joint or alternating work.
-Maximum traction, depending on version, 20-25 thousand pounds; afterburner - 32,5 thousand pounds.
+The A-12 and SR-71 aircraft used the unique JT11D / J58 family of hybrid engines from Pratt & Whitney.
+Their design combined turbojet and ramjet engines with the possibility of joint or alternating operation.
+Maximum thrust, depending on modification, 20-25 thousand pounds; afterburner - 32,5 thousand pounds.

 The core of the J58 engine was a turbojet placed inside a once-through unit with an assist fan.
 The air intake device was equipped with a movable central body; there was also a set of hatches and sashes for controlling the incoming flow.
 The air intakes were controlled in accordance with flight modes using a separate computer.